- Attend Events

 - Connect with AAA

-The American Anthropological Association (AAA) invites students to participate in the inaugural AnthroDay Unessay Competition.
-Inspired by the World on the Move exhibit, this year’s unessay competition focuses on migration.
+The American Anthropological Association (AAA) invites students to participate in the 2023 AnthroDay Unessay Competition.
+This year’s theme is Transitions, which is also the theme of the 2023 AAA/CASCA Annual Meeting.

-The contest is open to students in grades kindergarten through twelfth.
-With four separate grade divisions:
+The contest is open to students in sixth through twelfth grades.
+Submissions will be judged in two separate grade divisions:

 What is an unessay?
 Unlike a traditional essay competition, an unessay invites students to choose the format and product they submit.
 Students are encouraged to think creatively about the topic and respond to the prompt in a way that is meaningful to them.

-Middle and secondary education students may be interested in submitting more in-depth pieces of work, including but not limited to a comic strip, playlist, podcast interview, script for a play, a game, a film clip, a series of photographs, or a magazine-style article.
+Examples of unessay submissions include but are not limited to a comic strip, playlist, podcast interview, script for a play, a game, a film clip, a series of photographs, visual artwork, or a magazine-style article.

-Students are welcome to submit entries not listed in the above examples, as long as they meet the following submission criteria.
+Students are welcome to submit entries in any format, including ones not listed above, as long as they meet the following criteria.

-1. Students must submit an original piece of work that responds to one of the following prompts:
+1. Students must submit an original piece of work that responds to the theme of “transitions”.
+This theme is open to the student's interpretation.

 2. Submissions must comply with the following time limits, word counts, and submission formats: